dotnet/command-line-api/docs/Proposals/powderhouse-output.md

 * Error reporting
 * Optionally by applications using System.CommandLine

-While it is reasonable to allow System.CommandLine apps to access it's outputting system to provide consistent output, it is a not a goal to create a general outputting approach for .NET.
+While it is reasonable to allow System.CommandLine apps to access its outputting system to provide consistent output, it is a non-goal to create a general outputting approach for .NET.

+Output will go to a TextWriter, either the standard TextWriter or one derived from it that has overloads that take other types - such as the layout types described here and supports a formatter model to handle them.
+This alternate design has a few advantages, including moving the project forward without this work, and in the future allowing simple output to be simple.

-Output will be via an abstraction to allow outputting to multiple formats from a single definition, such as  output to plain text, fancy console, or markdown and orthogonally to multiple locations (console, files in different formats).
+Output will optionally allow outputting to multiple formats from a single definition, such as  output to plain text, fancy console, or markdown and orthogonally to multiple locations (console, files in different formats).
 This will result from multiple parts:

 * Content
-* Layout
+* Layout (Optional)
-* Formatting
+* Output/TextWriter
-* Output
+  * With formatting (Optional)

-The content will be the System.CommandLine and subsystem types.
-The output may be as simple as a stream.
+The content will be plain text, text with ANSI codes, System.CommandLine types, or subsystem types.
+The output will be a TextWriter, which is an explicit decision not to support binary output with this API.
 The rest of this proposal focuses on layout and formatting.

+## Output

+Output will be to a TextWriter.
+We anticipate a StreamWriter under the hood that can handle writing to StdOut/StdError, memory, files, etc.

+The TextWriter can be a FormattingTextWriter which can handle layout types, such as those described below.
+These will be created as they add value to the effort.

 ## Layout

+Layout is tied to formatters, and are optional.
+Code can write directly to the TextWriter.

 Layout will be via an open set of blocks: